mhardcastle/lotss-query/README.md

+# lotss-query

+This repository contains the module that enables interaction with the LoTSS surveys database. ddf-pipeline depends on this module but it can be used stand alone.

+Users must have an account on the LoTSS database server (or run their own local equivalent).

 # Database documentation

-The LoTSS database back end is a MySQL database with 6 tables:
+The LoTSS HBA database back end is a MySQL database with 6 tables:

 ```
 MariaDB [surveys]> show tables;